- Normal precautions

 COVID-19 related rules and restrictions are in place in El Salvador.
 Face coverings are required in public spaces but further, often strict, measures can be introduced at short notice.
 You are advised to follow official government sources for updates.
 Ministry of Health: https://www.salud.gob.sv/ Office of the President: https://www.presidencia.gob.sv/

 We strongly recommend you familiarise yourself with local restrictions and comply to avoid penalties.

 El Salvaldor is situated on the Pacific Ring of Fire, and the country is subject to significant seismic and volcanic activity.
 If planning to visit El Salvador, you should familiarise yourself with what to do in an earthquake, remain on alert, particularly in the event of aftershocks, and follow the advice of local authorities and monitor local news and websites for updates.

 Because there is no Irish Embassy or Consulate in the El Salvador, we are limited in the help we can offer you in an emergency situation.
-However, if there is an emergency, or if you need help and advice, you can contact our Consular Assistance Unit at the Department of Foreign Affairs and Trade in Dublin on +353 1 408 2000.
+However, if there is an emergency, or if you need help and advice, you can contact the Embassy of Ireland in Mexico on +52 55 5520 5803.

 EU Directive on Consular Protection

 Under the EU Consular Protection Directive, Irish nationals may seek assistance from the Embassy or Consulate of any other EU member state in a country where there is no Irish Embassy or permanent representation.